sorear/riscv-specs/platform-sbi.md

 the config string and strongly discourages probing.
 This is friendlier to nonstandard extensions and matches modern industry practice, but may be controvertial and is open to discussion._

-_The specification is agnostic about the nature and existence of privileged mdoes above S-mode.
-Platform resources can be implemented in software or hardware; this may or may not correspond to whether they are exposed as ECALL or MMIO.
-Other privileged modes such as an omniscient debug mode can exist with no effect whatsoever on the platform interface._

 ## The config string